yuan-xia/cv/content/publication/llm-reason/index.md

   Boolean-logic proofs.
 Given a set of assumptions and a goal, a trained LLM produces a proof whose correctness is verified by an automated checker.
-To overcome the scarcity of real proofs, we devise a randomized procedure for synthesizing valid proofs and introduce **Template Transformation**, a data -augmentation technique that bolsters the model’s ability to handle complex logical expressions.
+To overcome the scarcity of real proofs, we devise a randomized procedure for synthesizing valid proofs and introduce **Template Transformation**, a data augmentation technique that bolsters the model’s ability to handle complex logical expressions.
 We propose black-box tests to quantify an LLM’s reasoning ability and show that accuracy is high for short proofs but falls as proof depth grows.
 Notably, template transformation yields accuracy